Skip to main content

 Influence on the BIK+ strategy X

-Recognition of children's rights X
+Recognition of children's digital rights X

 Read the full Policy monitor country profile for detailed information on key national policy frameworks in Austria.